joseph-wardle/cenote/README.md

 cargo run --release -p cenote-cli -- render --spp 256 --out shot.exr cargo run --release -p cenote-cli -- import scene.pbrt --out scene.ron   # pbrt-v4 in, cenote scene out
 ```

-The viewer accumulates forever and re-converges after every camera move.
-An
-opened scene file is watched: save an edit — a color, a transform, the
-lamp's brightness — and the viewer re-preps exactly what changed and
-re-converges.
-A save that doesn't parse (or that this build can't render
-yet) is logged and the previous scene keeps rendering.
-`cenote-cli render` takes a scene file too (`.ron`, or a `.pbrt` imported
-on the fly), accumulates `--spp` samples of the same estimator into the
-same film, and writes one multi-layer EXR — linear `ACEScg` beauty
-(chromaticities declared in the header), the denoiser's albedo and normal
-guides, and first-hit depth as `Z`; with `--watch` it re-renders on
-every shader edit, recompiling from the source checkout in under a second.
-`import` converts pbrt-v4 scenes, printing every fidelity warning —
-anything the importer drops or degrades is named, never silent.

 ### Denoising